henri/spb/README.md

 <br>

 ### :cookie: What are Cookies?
-Browser cookies are actually data files which a website may save within your browser settings.
+Browser cookies are actually data files which a website may save within your browsers user data directory.

 Cookies have various uses (some are listed below) :